MicrosoftDocs/security/security-docs/engineering/threat-modeling-with-dev-ops.md

 Nevertheless, the paper is designed to introduce ideas to improve current processes or to successfully adopt Threat Modeling as a part of your DevOps process.
 It does not introduce specific tools or products, even if it is our hope to see those ideas implemented by some tools or products in the future.
 Therefore, you will not find announcements of new tools or previews of upcoming features, here.

-## Why Threat Modeling is important?
+## Why Threat modeling is important?

 Threat Modeling is one of the primary approaches to designing software solutions securely.
 Through Threat Modeling, you analyze a system identify attack vectors, and develop actions for mitigating risks brought by those attacks.
 Appropriately done, Threat modeling is an excellent component of any Risk Management process.
 It can also help reduce costs by identifying and fixing design issues early.
 An old study from NIST estimated the cost of fixing a design issue in production code to be around 40 times higher than repairing it during the design phase.
 It also saves from incurring costs due to security incidents for the eventual design issues.
 Consider that the [2022 Cost of Data Breach Report](https://www.ibm.com/account/reg/us-en/signup?formid=urx-51643) from IBM Security and the Ponemon Institute estimates the average cost of a data breach to be \$ 4.35M.
 For the so-called Mega Breaches, involving the compromise of over 50 million records, the average cost reaches \$ 387M!